11 Tips That Will Make Your Medical Claims Cleaner and Improve Cash Flow

 Did you submit the same claim twice?
 This often happens if you didn’t receive reimbursement within 30 days.
 Before you re-file a claim, always check with the insurance payer first since they may be processing the claim.

-Filing deadline has passed
+The filing deadline has passed

 If a claim is not submitted to the insurance payer within the permitted time frame, it will probably get rejected.
 Sometimes you only have up to 90 days from the date of service.
 In addition, if a patient has secondary insurance, you can run into timely filing denials.
 Many payers require you to bill a secondary carrier within a specific period after you receive the primary payments.